-22P/Kopff is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+22P/Kopff is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 22P/Kopff as potentially hazardous because its orbit does not bring it close to Earth.

 22P/Kopff's orbit is 0.56 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 22P/Kopff's orbit is determined by observations dating back to Jan.
 30, 2008.
 It was last officially observed on Feb.
 2, 2020.
 The IAU Minor Planet Center records 3,454 observations used to determine its orbit.